sanger-archive/aker-navbar-gem/README.md

 # AkerSharedNavbar

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/aker_shared_navbar`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+This gem centralises the layout and style of the Aker navigation bar, eliminating the need to update each front-end application separately for minor (or major) changes.

-TODO: Delete this and the text above, and describe your gem
+It consists of two files that can be accessed in host applications, the template for the navbar (a partial) and the stylesheet.

 ## Installation